 Are you looking for a nice long hike in the mountains where you can get a good workout with your dog and see some fantastic glacier lakes?
-The Saint Vrain Glacier Trail is a tough trail with rugged terrain, and is a little over 17 miles out and back because you have to travel on the Buchanan Pass Trail from the Middle Saint Vrain Trailhead to get to the Glacier Trail, making for a furbulous day adventure!
+The Saint Vrain Glacier Trail is a tough trail with rugged terrain.
+You'll need to travel on the Buchanan Pass Trail from the Middle Saint Vrain Trailhead to get to the Glacier Trail, making for a furbulous day adventure!

 You and your canine kiddo will start on Buchanan Pass Trail at the Middle Saint Vrain Trailhead, which you will find at the western end of the Camp Dick Campground on Middle Saint Vrain Road (Forest Road 114).
 The Buchanan Pass Trail travels first along the Middle Saint Vrain Road and meanders along the Middle Saint Vrain Creek in the midst of mature pine, aspens, and fir trees.
 This trail travels into the Indian Peaks Wilderness, and at about 5 miles in, intersects with the Saint Vrain Glacier Trail.
 You will have to cross the creek a couple of times, which may be difficult during heavy rains.